MSD Manual

 Mitral valve prolapse (MVP) is a billowing of mitral valve leaflets into the left atrium during systole.
 The most common cause is idiopathic myxomatous degeneration.
 MVP is usually benign, but complications include mitral regurgitation, endocarditis, and chordal rupture.
 MVP is usually asymptomatic in the absence of significant regurgitation, although there are reports that some patients experience chest pain, dyspnea, dizziness, and palpitations.
 Signs include a crisp mid-systolic click, followed by a late systolic murmur if regurgitation is present.
 Diagnosis is by physical examination and echocardiography.
 Prognosis is excellent in the absence of significant regurgitation, but chordal rupture and endocarditis may occur.
 No specific treatment is necessary unless significant mitral regurgitation is present.

-Mitral valve prolapse is common; prevalence is 1 to 3% in otherwise normal populations, depending on the echocardiographic criteria used.
-Women and men are affected equally; onset usually follows the adolescent growth spurt.
+Mitral valve prolapse is common; prevalence is 2.4% in otherwise normal populations, depending on the echocardiographic criteria used (1).
+Females and males are affected equally; onset usually follows the adolescent growth spurt.

 Etiology of Mitral Valve Prolapse